 Start checking your dashboard

-When PCC gets your FAFSA info, we'll update your Financial Aid Dashboard in the MyPCC Paying for College tab.
+When PCC gets your FAFSA info, we'll update your Financial Aid Dashboard on the MyPCC Paying for College tab.
 Log in and check for customized messages about your financial aid!

 When to apply

 To be eligible for financial aid, you must meet these criteria.
-See more about federal aid eligibility.
+See more about eligibility.

 - Be a U.S. citizen or an eligible noncitizen

 - Be registered with Selective Service, if required